ouarez/acosys/services/business-solutions.md

 Defining and refining intelligent business objectives.
 Performing market research, analysis, and outreach, even into hard-to-reach markets.
 We can identify for you who to pursue.

-### Aboriginal Relations
+### Indigenous Relations

-You want to do business with the Aboriginal community, but you need help making the right connections.
-You want to make your workforce more aware of Aboriginal cultures, but you don’t know where to begin.
+You want to do business with the Indigenous community, but you need help making the right connections.
+You want to make your workforce more aware of Indigenous cultures, but you don’t know where to begin.
 Acosys has assisted many clients achieve success in these areas, and we can do the same for you.